johnbeve/BFO-Organization/docs/call-for-submissions.md

 Submissions to the [Journal of Biomedical Semantics](https://jbiomedsem.biomedcentral.com/) should follow their [guidelines](https://jbiomedsem.biomedcentral.com/submission-guidelines).

+## Poster preparation guideline
+The poster boards are self-standing with legs, four feet wide by three feet high (landscape).
+The fabric is grey on one sidle and black on the other.
+Light-weight posters, photos, and couments can be affixed to the displays using thumbtacks.

+Therefore, the maximum size of your poster will be 4’ wide by 3’ high.

 ## ICBO 2022 theme: Lessons from Ontologies in Diverse Domains

 The focus of our 2022 conference is "Lessons from Ontologies in Diverse Domains".